jooohyunpark/symphonies-of-the-planets/README.md

 ### symphonies-of-the-planets

 Generative music composed of 3177 exoplanets data.
-The dataset is from NASA Exoplanet Archive and mapped based on each property taking Earth as a reference point.
+The physical properties of planets transform into an unique harmony bringing us to the music of nature.
+The dataset is collected from NASA Exoplanet Archive and mapped based on each property taking Earth as a reference point.

 ```
 Duration – distance from Earth [pc